Quick Verdict

 Sunday Riley Good Genes All-In-One Lactic Acid Treatment

-Verdict: Sunday Riley Good Genes wins this round clearly.
-More volume, faster visible results, and lower price per ounce.
-The DE Framboos is a genuinely good exfoliant but doesn't justify its premium over Good Genes.
-Good Genes is the product most people are thinking of when they recommend Sunday Riley.
+Verdict: Sunday Riley Good Genes wins this round clearly on volume, routine fit, and lower price per ounce.
+The DE Framboos is a strong exfoliant, but its premium is harder to justify against Good Genes unless you specifically prefer Drunk Elephant's formula philosophy.

 Round 3: Vitamin C